-- Jeff O’Donnell, Groundskeeper & PE Teacher: Jeff has been a part of The Montessori Schools of Central Texas for over five years.
+- Jeff O’Donnell, PE Teacher, Groundskeeper, Transportation: Jeff has been a part of The Montessori Schools of Central Texas since 2013.
 He started his professional life serving three years as a paratrooper in the 82nd Airborne Division, where he also earned awards for physical fitness.
 He completed his bachelor’s degree in psychology at SHSU and studied counseling at the master’s level.
 During this time, he worked with children and adolescents at behavior treatment centers.
-In addition to being a youth counselor, he served the facility as a lifeguard, coached athletic events, and assisted the campus’ academic teachers in various ways.
+In addition to being a youth counselor, he served at the facility as a lifeguard, coached athletic events, and assisted the campus’ academic teachers in various ways.
 Over the years, Jeff has become increasingly interested in fitness.
 He has competed in power lifting and body building contests, and subsequently decided to pursue a career as a personal trainer, opening his own studio.
 Eventually, with two daughters, and his previous work with children, he switched tracks to focus on teaching physical education to a younger audience and came to work at The Montessori Schools of Central Texas.
 His upcoming goal is to achieve certification in group fitness by the American College of Sports Medicine.
 His hobbies include singing with his worship team at his church, playing sports with his daughters, and studying nutrition and health-related subjects.